finos/legend/docs/getting-started/create-model-to-model-mapping.md

 # Create model-to-model mapping

-Create a model transformation using model-to-model mapping.
-Model transofrmations are used to connect different models.
+Create a model transformation using model-to-model mappings.
+Model transformations are used to connect different models.

 1. Add a property to `Person` called `lastName`.
 Make the property a string with a [cardinality](legend-language.md#class) of 1.
 2. Create a new class called `NewPerson`.